 1. What is climate security?
-2. How has climate security emerged as a political priority?2 Box 1: Timeline of Key Climate Security Strategies4 3.
-How are national security agencies planning for and5 adapting to climate change?
-4. What are the main problems with describing Box 2: Patriarchy and climate security11 5.
-Why are civil society and environmental groups12 advocating for climate security?
-6. What problematic assumptions do military13 climate security plans make?
-7. Does climate crisis lead to conflict?14 8.
-What is the impact of climate security on borders and migration?16 9.
-What is the role of the military in creating the climate crisis?18 10.
-How is the military and conflict tied up with19 the oil and extractive economy?
-Box 3: Militarism and oil in Nigeria21 11.
-What impact do militarism and war have on the environment?22 12.
+1 2.
+How has climate security emerged as a political priority?
+2 Box 1: Timeline of Key Climate Security Strategies 4 3.
+How are national security agencies planning for andadapting to climate change?
+5 4.
+What are the main problems with describingclimate change as a security issue?
+8 Box 2: Patriarchy and climate security 11 5.
+Why are civil society and environmental groupsadvocating for climate security? .12 6.
+What problematic assumptions do militaryclimate security plans make? .13 7.
+Does climate crisis lead to conflict?
+14 8.
+What is the impact of climate security on borders and migration?
+16 9.
+What is the role of the military in creating the climate crisis?
+18 10.
+How is the military and conflict tied up withthe oil and extractive economy?
+19 Box 3: Militarism and oil in Nigeria 21 11.
+What impact do militarism and war have on the environment?
+22 12.
 Aren't the military needed for humanitarian responses?
-13. How are arms and security companies seeking25 to profit from the climate crisis?
-14. What is the impact of climate security narratives 15.
-How is the climate security agenda shaping27 other arenas such as food and water?
-16. Can we rescue the word security?29 17.
+22 13.
+How are arms and security companies seekingto profit from the climate crisis?
+25 14.
+What is the impact of climate security narrativesinternally and on policing?
+26 15.
+How is the climate security agenda shapingother arenas such as food and water?
+27 How are climate security approaches beingpted by low and middle income countries (L&MICs)?
+30 17.
+Can we rescue the word security?
+31 18.
 What are the alternatives to climate security?
+32